iojini/insider-threat-data-exfiltration/README.md

 ### 3. Searched the `DeviceNetworkEvents` table for network activity indicative of exfiltration

-Searched for any indication of successful exfiltration from the network.
-Based on the logs returned, there was no evidence that data exfiltration occurred during the timeframe investigated.
+Searched for any indication of successful exfiltration from the network and discovered

 **Query used to locate events:**